codefresh-io/cap-docs.codefresh.io/_docs/incubation/hosted-runtime.md

 #### 2. Connect Git provider
-Connect your hosted runtime to a Git provider.
-Codefresh creates the required runtime Git repos for you.
+Connect your hosted runtime to a Git provider for Codefresh to creates the required Git repos.
 First authorize access to your Git provider through an OAuth token, and then select the Git organization or account in which to create the required Git repos.

 {% include
 image.html